sguzman/articles/README.md

 - [ ] Exp[x]== x^(x/Log[x])
 - [ ] Interpretating mathematic results narrowly vs. Unbounded expansive interpretations
 - [ ] Innovation ennervates more innovation by establishing as a platform speculative research for future researchers to scaffold off of
+- [ ] Using number of open math problems as the strength of current formalisms